Online learning and academic literacies development resources

 - Students may also request feedback on 500 words of a draft written assignment.
 NB This is not a proof reading service.

-- For dissertation/longer project modules we can look at 2 sections, which will take up 2 of your 3 allocations for the year.
+- For dissertation/longer project modules we can look at 2 sections.

 - When requesting feedback, please identify the 500 words section clearly.
 Flag the areas of development you would like advisors to focus on, eg paragraphing, referencing, academic sources, structure, writing critically (etc).